dtczhl/dtc-google-scholar-helper/README.md

 ## Note

 * You need to check the paper title in your google scholar and the paper title in your website.
 I have made paper titles into lowercase alphabetical only.
 For example, if your paper title in Google Scholar is `Hi, you!
 How are you???`, it converts into `hiyouhowareyou`.
-In your website, your paper will get matched no matter it is `hi, you how are You`, or `HI~YOU~How   are   you?!?!`.
-You know what I mean.
+On your website, your paper will get matched no matter it is `hi, you how are You`, or `HI~YOU~How   are   you?!?!`.
+You know what I mean :)